Adopt a Pug

 If you are looking for a puppy, a rescue pug may not be right for you.
 SPR seldom has pugs less than 1 year old.
 If you will only accept a young pug, we recommend you contact the Puget Sound Pug Dog Club and ask for a list of reputable breeders who will have young puppies.

-***New*** Read about adoption from the Pug's point of view!
+Read about adoption from the Pug's point of view!
 Click here for our exclusive "Interview With the Pug."

 Our adoption application process is designed to ensure that the pugs we place end up in homes that are a good match for them.
 The process is tried and true and has been developed and refined over many years.
 Each step is in place for a reason.
+Please note: We reserve the right to refuse an application.

-- You must be at least 18 years old to submit an application or inform SPR that you are not 18, have your parent's or legal guardian's approval to submit an application, and have your parent or legal guardian present during your home interview.
+- You must be at least 18 years old to submit an application or inform SPR that you are not 18, have your parent's or legal guardian's approval to submit an application, and have your parent or legal guardian present during your home check.

 - At this time, homes with children under the age of six (6) will not be considered.
 We have adopted this policy due to the number of pugs surrendered from homes with children under the age of six.
-Although the pug breed has a well deserved reputation for being good with children, rescue dogs come with unknown life experiences that may make them unsuitable for homes with very young children.
+Although the pug breed has a well-deserved reputation for being good with children, rescue dogs come with unknown life experiences that may make them unsuitable for homes with very young children.
 You may want to consider purchasing a puppy to grow up with your children.
 If so, we suggest you contact the Puget Sound Pug Dog Club, who will refer you to reputable breeders in the area.
 Please, never buy puppies from a pet store.

 - Seattle Pug Rescue will not place pugs in homes with large reptiles, birds of prey, or wolf-hybrid dogs.